APSIMInitiative/ApsimX/Docs/content/User_tutorials/ModuleOne/ModuleOneTutorial.md

 ![Checking depths](/images/ModuleOneImages/step16.png)

-13. In the SurfaceOrganicMatter node, check that the ‘Organic Matter type’ is wheat and change the ‘Initial surface residue’ to 1000 kg/ha.
+13. In the SurfaceOrganicMatter node, check that the ‘Type of initial residue pool’ is wheat and change the ‘Mass of initial surface residue (kg/ha)’ to 1000 kg/ha.

-	- To do this click in the cell to the right of "Mass of initial urface residue (kg/ha)".
+	- To do this click in the cell to the right of "Mass of initial surface residue (kg/ha)".
 	- Then change the value from 500 to 1000.

 	<br>